-Gill, AQ 2007, 'Defining an Integrated Agile Governance for Large Agile Software Development Environments', Lecture Notes in Computer Science 4536 - Agile Processes in Software Engineering and Extreme Program, Agile Processes in Software Engineering and Extreme Programming, Springer-Verlag Berlin Heidelberg, Como, Italy, pp. 157-160.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ 2007, 'Defining an Integrated Agile Governance for Large Agile Software Development Environments', Lecture Notes in Computer Science 4536 - Agile Processes in Software Engineering and Extreme Program, Agile Processes in Software Engineering and Extreme Programming, Springer-Verlag Berlin Heidelberg, Como, Italy, pp. 157-160.View/Download from: Publisher's site

 This paper highlights the important aspect of IT governance, with the objective of defining an unaddressed aspect of agile governance, by the application of an iterative, inductive, instantaneous analysis and emergent interpretation of appropriate data-grounded conceptual categories of IT governance.
 An effective agile governance approach will facilitate the achievement of desired discipline, rationale, business value, improved performance, monitoring, as well as control of large agile software development environments by aligning business goals and agile software development goals.

-Gill, AQ & Henderson-Sellers, B 2007, 'An agile toolkit to support agent-oriented and service-oriented computing mechanisms', Product-Focused Software Process Improvement 8th International Conference, PROFES 2007, Riga, Latvia, July 2007 Proceedings, Product Focused Software Process Improvement, Springer, Riga, Latvia, pp. 222-236.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ & Henderson-Sellers, B 2007, 'An agile toolkit to support agent-oriented and service-oriented computing mechanisms', Product-Focused Software Process Improvement 8th International Conference, PROFES 2007, Riga, Latvia, July 2007 Proceedings, Product Focused Software Process Improvement, Springer, Riga, Latvia, pp. 222-236.View/Download from: Publisher's site

 The complex nature of the software development paradigm and the rapid acceptance of emerging abstraction mechanisms, such as agent-oriented and service-oriented computing, highlight the increasing need for re-evaluation of existing software development approaches that focus on agile software de-velopment methodologies (primarily originating in object-oriented technology); since existing object-oriented, structure-oriented and component-oriented approaches embodied in an agile approach cannot be applied immediately to agent and service-oriented computing.
 Therefore, we present here, an agile toolkit (Java-based) to facilitate the construction of multi-abstraction or m-abstraction situation-specific agile processes for software development projects.
 This paper only presents the newly emergent abstraction concepts of agent and service, and does not discuss the well-established object-oriented mechanism used in current agile approaches.